grahame/baraq/README.md

 - easy to build word lists
 - easy to subset / slice word lists

+The word list is taken from <a href="https://yalebooks.yale.edu/book/9780300222647/biblical-hebrew-second-ed-text-and-workbook">Biblical Hebrew, Second Ed.
+(Text and Workbook)</a> by Bonnie Pedrotti Kittel, Victoria Hoffer, and Rebecca Abts Wright; Fully revised by Victoria Hoffer.
+Thanks for Victoria Hoffer for her permission to use the word list in developing this web application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts